klaus-thorres/optimizer/README.md

 * Make the project folder accessible for the web server.

 ## Contact
-If you have any question, just drop a message at thorres [at] brothersofgrey [dot] net.
+If you have any questions, just drop a message at thorres [at] brothersofgrey [dot] net.